yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/_index.md

 {{< tip title="Download a zip of WITH clause demonstration scripts" >}}

-The [`recursive-cte-code-examples.zip`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/recursive-cte-code-examples/recursive-cte-code-examples.zip) file contains the `.sql` scripts that illustrate the use off the [recursive CTE](./recursive-cte/):
+The [`recursive-cte-code-examples.zip`](https://raw.githubusercontent.com/yugabyte/yugabyte-db/master/sample/recursive-cte-code-examples/recursive-cte-code-examples.zip) file contains the `.sql` scripts that illustrate the use of the [recursive CTE](./recursive-cte/):

 - [Case study—Using a recursive CTE to traverse an employee hierarchy](./emps-hierarchy/)